dotnet/Docker.DotNet/README.md

 ## Known Issues / TODO

-* HTTP Hijacking is not implemented, therefore "Attach to Container" operation does not exist in the API (expecting pull requests!)
+* HTTP Hijacking is not implemented yet, therefore "Attach to Container" operation does not exist in the library (expecting pull requests!)
+A workaround might be using WebSockets (/attach/ws).
-* CertificateCredentials class is never tested, I know, sounds silly but that is the case.
-You can implement your own HttpClient provider by deriving from Credentials class and make it work in case it doesn't work.
 * Certificate authentication does not work on Mono. [[StackOverflow question](http://stackoverflow.com/questions/25495056/using-custom-ssl-client-certificates-system-net-httpclient-on-mono)]
 * Deserialization of DateTime fields from JSON responses will fail with System.FormatException on Mono due to [Mono bug #22417](https://bugzilla.xamarin.com/show_bug.cgi?id=22417).
+Any responses contain DateTime fields will fail on Mono.
 * Test suite does not exist.
-Functionality is verified manually. (pull requests are welcomed!)
+Functionality is verified manually. (pull requests are welcomed, I can provide a private test instance on cloud!)
+* ~~CertificateCredentials class is not tested.~~
 * ~~Ability to specify version and using that the request URI is not implemented.~~
 * ~~Fields that could have been DateTime are either long or string because Docker API uses inconsistent date formats in the API ([docker issue #7670](https://github.com/docker/docker/issues/7670)).~~